 Subscribe To The Justin Brady Show »

-Instead of driving 30-45 minutes to get to work, you could bike or walk to your nearest location within 5 miles of your home.
-Instead of building massive expensive buildings in high-priced real estate markets, companies could simply buy up local real estate and do a quick conversion.
+Instead of driving 30-45 minutes to get to work, a community-centered workplace model would allow you to bike or walk to your nearest work location within 5 miles of your home.
+Instead of building massive expensive buildings in high-priced real estate markets, companies could simply buy up local real estate and do quick conversions.
 Possibly, even using local coworking spaces, further connecting to their local business community.

 Consider the benefits to this approach: it would satisfy the collaboration element, give employees a way to connect with others, energize neighborhood economies, work to eliminate run-down areas, and obviously lower congestion.
 If people needed to meet with team members, they could simply commute to those locations when necessary instead of every day.

 Will work from home become more common?
-No. But perhaps work from your community or neighborhood will.
+I doubt it.
+But perhaps the community-centered workplace will.